 The plan is simple:

-Fish the four continents (Africa, Asia, Europe, North America) where these species are natively found and fish.
+Fish the four continents (Africa, Asia, Europe, North America) where these species are natively found.

 See as many amazing things as possible.

 Have "one helluva time"! (meet new people, share experiences, and enjoy the journey)